 Coconut oil contains medium-chain triglycerides, so it may promote weight loss and has been shown to decrease inflammation and support gut health.

-Overall, the key to choosing what to eat to break a fast comes down to general sound principles of nutrition: focus on natural, unprocessed foods.
+Overall, the key to choosing what to eat to break a fast comes down to general sound principles of nutrition: focus on natural, unprocessed, and easily digestible foods.

-Try to eat slowly and in small quantities to gently guide your digestive tract back into operation without overwhelming your body or undoing all of the hard work from your fast.
+Try to eat slowly and in small quantities to gently guide your digestive tract back into operation without overwhelming your body or undoing all of the health benefits of fasting.

 Have you been thinking about taking part in a water fast?
 If so, you can check out our complete guides to a 24-hour, 36-hour, 5-day, or 7-day water fast.